askST: Unless clearly necessary, all employees must work from home

 Eligible small and medium-sized enterprises (SMEs) that wish to adopt digital solutions pre-approved by IMDA can apply for the Productivity Solutions Grant (PSG).
 PSG has been enhanced to provide up to 80 per cent support from Apr 1, 2020, to Dec 31, 2020, with more categories of supported solutions like remote working and visitor management.

-More information is available at www.imda.gov.sg/BizGoDigital.
-Other resources to help SMEs digitalise is available through the SMEs Go Digital programme at www.imda.gov.sg/SMEsGoDigital.
+More information is available here.
+Other resources to help SMEs digitalise is available through the SMEs Go Digital programme.